jekyll/jekyll-sitemap/README.md

 templates that iterate through all pages (for example, to build a menu of all of the site's content).

+## `<lastmod>` tag
+The `<lastmod>` tag in the `sitemap.xml` will reflect by priority:

+1. The modified date of the file as reported by the filesystem if you have `jekyll-last-modified-at` plugin installed (not compatible with Github Pages auto building)
+2. A personnalised date if you add the variable `last_modified_at:` with a date in the Front Matter
+3. The creation date of your post (correspondig to the `post.date` variable)

 ## Exclusions

 If you would like to exclude specific pages/posts from the sitemap set the